It is the patients responsibility to ensure that you request medication in good time.

 Current patients on repeat medication.

-Please allow two working days (48 hours) notice for prescription processing.
-We will accept early requests to cover the Bank Holiday periods and also family Holidays- just make a note on your request slip.
+Please allow two-three working days (48-72 hours) notice for prescription processing.
+We will accept early requests to cover the Bank Holiday periods and also holidays- just make a note on your request slip.

 If you are going on holiday please put your request in at least a week ahead and indicate on the slip that you are going away.